Window Tint: How Dark Should I Tint My Windows? Let’s Find Out!

 The Law Also Varies With Window Location

 You need to observe different window tint darkness levels depending on the location of the windows you are dealing with.
-For instance, while California tint laws allow for front side windows to have a minimal VLT of 70%, the laws that govern the rear side and rear windows are a little bit laxer.
-As for Arizona, the front side and rear side windows are allowed a minimum VLT of 25%, with the rear window being allowed a minimum of 10%.
+For instance, California has strict limits on how dark a car’s tinted windows may be.
+Tint laws allow for front side windows to have a minimal VLT of 70%, meaning it will let through 70% of available light while only blocking 30%.
+The back windows in the vehicle, including back seat and rear windows, can have any darkness.
+Whereas in states like Arizona, the front side and rear side windows are allowed a minimum VLT of 25%, with the rear window being allowed a minimum of 10%.

 When it comes to windshields, majority of the state laws require little to no window tint.
 Some laws also have provisions on the number of stickers and decals that can appear on a windshield as well as the specifics of where you place them.
 In regard to the color of the tint, most states are against mirrored material, one-way glass, or other opaque materials.
 This is because these items easily eliminate visibility.

 Tint laws have exemptions.
 This mostly applies to individuals who have certain medical conditions that can be exaggerated by too much exposure to sun rays.
 Different states include different diseases in their exemptions.
 Some of these medical conditions include:

 If you are part of the exemption for these laws, you have to carry the right documentation every time you are using your car as proof.
 The documents should prove that you have been diagnosed with a medical condition that is exacerbated by exposure to excessive sunlight.
 The diagnosis should be made by a licensed medical professional.
 The documents should also outline the specific UV exposure required to meet the medical condition requirements as well as the length of time you should limit your exposure to UV light.

 You should also have documentation stating the specific vehicle the tint exemption is applied.
 If you are not certain of whether you meet the tint law requirements, you can always have your vehicle tested.